icgrp/pld2022/README.md

 the controller machine.
 Install Xilinx Vitis 2020.2 to /apps directory.

 ![Figure 27: Log into Controller Machine](images/IP_controller.jpg)
-*(These images aren't coming up inline in the anonymizer; click on the link text to see the image.)*

 19. After Vitis is installed, you can change the ./common/configure/configure.xml